eldooriomar/PHBS_MLF_2018/README.md

 *  Merging data sets

-*  Dropping columns containing variables not mentionned above
+*  Dropping columns containing  references and correlated variables.

 *  Dealing with missing data - deleting observations that are labeled with NaNs